Visa policy of Mexico: Substitute visa

-Note: temporary residence permits for Schengen countries are not accepted.
-Residence permits must be permanent.
+Note: temporary residence permits on a stand-alone paper or card from any of the above countries are NOT accepted (such as temporary residency card from an EU country, U.S. I-20, Canadian work permit).

+Only visas physically stamped in the passport or permanent residence cards are recognized for substituting Mexican visas.

 Electronic Authorization System

 The Electronic Authorization System (Sistema de Autorización Electrónica, SAE) is an online system, which allows citizens of the eligible countries travelling by air to obtain an electronic authorization to travel to Mexico for transit, tourism or business purposes without a consular visa.
 It is valid for 30 days and a single entry.
 Upon arrival, visitors are authorized to stay in Mexico as tourists for up to 180 days.
 SAE does not apply to travelers entering Mexico by land or sea, or those who are travelling on a non-participating airline, and they must hold a valid Mexican visa or an applicable visa issued by a third country.